peterfishergcp/GlobalPublicSector/State+Local/COVID-19 Vaccination/vaccine_distro/README.md

-Repeat for Step 2a through Step 2e for each csv file.
+Repeat for each CSV file Steps 2a through 2e to load the data into BigQuery.

 ![Vaccine Distro Storage Bucket](images/gcs_vaccine_distro_csv.png)